About

 -C.E.B.
 Cranfield // Romans

-• We chose our name in response to St. Augustines witness doctrine concerning the Jews.
-While there is much to be thankful for and honor within our church history, In light of the 21st century, it is hard to see positive or redemptive perspectives that church history has had on the Jews.
-The soil of anti-semitism and the dehumanization of the Jews was firmly tilled through most of the early church father writings and it is no surprise that this culminated in tragedies like the Crusades, the Inquisitions, the Pogroms and eventually the Holocaust.
+• We chose our name in response to St. Augustine’s witness doctrine concerning the Jews.
+While there is much to be thankful for and honor in our church history, in the context of the 21st century, it is difficult to find positive or redemptive perspectives on the impact of church history on the Jewish people.
+The soil of antisemitism and the dehumanization of Jews was thoroughly tilled through the writings of many early church fathers, and it is no surprise that this culminated in tragedies such as the Crusades, the Inquisitions, the pogroms, and ultimately the Holocaust.

-In Augustine’s Contra Faustum, he lays out the 4 parts of his witness doctrine concerning the Jews.
-Interestingly, even though his doctrine towards the Jews was generally disparaging, it offered some level of physical protection to the Jewish people.
-He saw them as a protected witness that were marked like Cain, to wander the earth.
-The church was Abel and the Jews were now Cain.
-Their “use” according to Augustine was to wander the earth as a witness to the truth of Christianity because wherever they wandered, they took their sacred Torah scrolls which pointed to the truth of Christianity.
-It also allowed the Christians to say, “even our enemies attest to the prophecies” to which our Christian faith rests.
-With this concept, the idea of their unwilling witness was born.
-As mere pawns of God.
+In Augustine’s Contra Faustum, he outlines the four parts of his witness doctrine concerning the Jews.
+Although his doctrine was generally disparaging toward them, it offered a degree of physical protection for the Jewish people.
+He viewed them as a protected witness, marked like Cain to wander the earth.
+In this analogy, the church was Abel, and the Jews were Cain.
+According to Augustine, their “purpose” was to wander the earth as a witness to the truth of Christianity, carrying their sacred Torah scrolls, which he believed pointed to the truth of the Christian faith.
+This allowed Christians to claim that “even our enemies attest to the prophecies” on which Christianity rests.
+Thus, the concept of the Jews as unwilling witnesses was born, reducing them to mere pawns in God’s plan.

-Even more, we see God’s primary election of Israel as a love story.
-While there is certainly something instrumental in God’s promise to Abraham and the redemption arc for all of humanity, it is not only instrumental.
-There is something decidedly human about the experience of Israel.
-The redemption from slavery, the backsliding, the victories, defeats, national chaos, family dramas, murders, deceits, giant slaying, calling fire down on the prophet’s of Baal, the faith walk of all humanity is played out through this nation.
-The story of Israel is the story of humanity and it is the story of each individual on this earth.
-It Is a grand epic of success and failure and God’s guiding hand in all of it.
-We believe in the God who raises from the dead.
-We believe in the promises of Ezekiel 36, 37: that the dry bones of Israel will rise again, and the heart of stone will be given a heart of flesh.
-We believe that God will restore the Jewish people to the physical land of Israel in this consummating work of His redemption when He breathes His Spirit into their hearts and removes the hardness of their hearts.
-The Jewish people are a Present Witness to the faithfulness of God.
-We as the church can find much hope in God’s enduring promise to the Jewish people.
-It Is a love story of heroic proportions, not just for the sake of Israel or the Church, but for the sake of God’s character.
+We believe in the God who raises the dead.
+We trust in the promises of Ezekiel 36 and 37: that the dry bones of Israel will rise again, and their heart of stone will be replaced with a heart of flesh.
+We believe God will restore the Jewish people to the physical land of Israel as part of His consummating work of redemption, breathing His Spirit into their hearts and removing their hardness.
+The Jewish people are a Present Witness to God’s faithfulness.
+The church can find great hope in God’s enduring promise to them.
+This is a love story of heroic proportions—not only for the sake of Israel or the church but for the sake of God’s unchanging character.

-We have deep appreciation for how our Messianic Jewish friends observe and the richness that comes out of the biblical rhythms, especially when this is combined with the understanding of Jesus.
-The significance can’t be missed in terms of its prophetic underpinnings.
-It is our belief that our expression of faith becomes deeper the better we understand the root system of the tree we are grafted into.
+We hold a deep appreciation for how our Messianic Jewish friends observe their faith, particularly the richness of biblical rhythms when combined with an understanding of Jesus.
+The prophetic significance of this integration is undeniable.
+We believe our faith is enriched by a deeper understanding of the root system into which we are grafted as believers (Romans 11:17–18).

-We also believe in some of the “weird Christianity”, that is the gifts and power of the Lord.
-Unfortunately, no amount of humanistic post modern culture can shake us from the belief that God still moves in might and power.
-Our hands have healed the blind and seen tumors disappear at the word of Jesus’s name.
-We cannot and will not forsake what our eyes have seen.
+We also embrace what some call “weird Christianity”—the gifts and power of the Lord.
+No amount of humanistic, postmodern culture can shake our conviction that God still moves with might and power.
+We have witnessed the blind healed and tumors vanish at the name of Jesus.
+These experiences are undeniable, and we will not abandon what our eyes have seen.

-We are frequently asked if we are dispensational.
-We are not, but we also take sharp issue with covenant theology in specific places.
-This is not the place for it but we spend time evaluating these positions on our content work.
-We greatly appreciate how Dispensationalism has served as a moat against church antisemitism in the West and how it correctly (prophetically even) foresaw the establishment of the modern state of Israel.
-These two aspects give us much to appreciate about Dispensationalism even when we disagree with other aspects of it’s theology.
+We are often asked if we are dispensational.
+We are not, though we also take issue with many aspects of covenant theology, which we explore in our content.
+While we disagree with some elements of dispensational theology, we greatly appreciate its role as a bulwark against antisemitism in the Western church and its prophetic foresight regarding the establishment of the modern state of Israel.
+These contributions give us much to admire about dispensationalism, even where we differ theologically.

-We have a rich appreciation for our collective church history.
-We can feel at home in just about any place where Jesus is the center.
+We have a deep appreciation for our collective church history and feel at home in any place where Jesus is the center.

 Subscribe